AvijitBag07/OceanFFT_2024/guided_OceanFFT_SYCLMigration/README.md

 ## Purpose

-OceanFFT is a simulation of ocean waves/heightfield using FFT.
+OceanFFT is a simulation of ocean waves/heightfields using FFT.
 FFT transforms the data from the time/space domain to frequency and vice versa.
-Ocean is made of many waves all added together.
-The main principle of Ocean rendering is that it can be modelled as sum of infinite waves at different amplitudes travelling in different directions.
+The ocean is made of many waves all added together.
+The main principle of Ocean rendering is that it can be modeled as sum of infinite waves at different amplitudes traveling in different directions.

 The cuFFT library allows the floating-point power and parallelism of the GPU without having to develop a custom GPU-based FFT implementation.
 The equivalent lib on SYCL would be oneAPI Math Kernel Library where FFT function supports one, two, or three dimensions with mixed radices.
 The supported functions include complex-to-complex and real-to-complex transforms of arbitrary length in single-precision and double-precision.